playtron-os/plugin-local/README.md

 os: linux
 ```

-Optionally, add an image to your game for the Playtron library.
+Optionally, add an image to your game for the Playtron GameOS library.
 The image should be as close as possible to a 16:9 ratio and be in the highest quality possible (1080p recommended, maximum 4k)

 ```yaml
 image: https://url/of/the/game/artwork.jpg
 ```

-Copy the game folder to your Playtron device:
+Copy the game folder to your Playtron GameOS device:
 ```shell
 # Run the command from the parent folder relative to your game
 cd Games